-My board’s chair has run three public companies and three venture-backed companies.
-My audit committee chair was the CFO of one of the most successful IPOs of the 2000 tech bubble.
-Another board member has built and sold numerous businesses and sat on numerous boards (both public and private) over the the past five decades.
-My newest board member is a partner of our private equity firm and is continuously working with CEOs at a board level.
+Our board’s chair has run three public companies and three venture-backed companies.
+Our audit committee chair was the CFO of one of the most successful IPOs of the 2000 tech bubble.
+Another board member has built and sold numerous businesses and sat on numerous boards (both public and private) over the past five decades.
+Our newest board member is a partner of our private equity firm and is continuously working with CEOs at the board level.

 Prepare yourself and your team.